Animal rescue officer

 The emphasis of the job involves working with people as well as animals.
 Strong interpersonal skills are essential to be able to cope with pressure and some extremely emotional and stressful situations.
 You'll be confident in your ability to manage quality and sometimes challenging conversations and ensure the best outcome is achieved in often high-pressurised situations.

 A physical job

 The physical demands of the role are intense.
-At times, working at heights, on and from ladders and roofs.
-Animals get stuck in tight places, so it's not uncommon to work in confined areas like a cramped loft or roof spaces, to perform rescues and other duties.
+At times, you could find yourself working at heights, on and from ladders and roofs.
+Animals get stuck in tight places - you'd be surprised at how creative they can be!, so it's not uncommon to work in confined areas like a cramped loft or roof spaces, to perform rescues and other duties.

 The practical aspects of the work require the lifting, carrying and moving of equipment and animals.
 Dogs may weigh 30-40kg, but other animals that need help like sheep are more than 70kg - so it's a challenging job with high physical activity.